lkcozy/code-notes/notes/communication/writing/writing_academic.md

 ## Challenges

 - One of the technical challenges of having billions of devices deployed worldwide is the ability to manage them
+- There are a wide variety of different systems tat implement different standards for interaction.
+As a result, there is an interoperability challenge with the system.

 ## Current state